SoftUni-Internal/interactive-content/EN/04-Object-Composition/04-Summary.md

 }
 ```

-- Aggregation - forming an object from an enumerable collection.
+- Aggregation: forming an object from an enumerable collection.
-- Concatenation - adding new properties.
+- Concatenation: adding new properties.
-- Delegation - imitates class inheritance.
+- Delegation: imitates class inheritance.

 [/slide]